rachcorp/blog/src/content/blog/cloud-ransomware-defense-recovery.md

 Modern tools can automate much of this process.
 For instance, CloudAgent.io helps companies continuously monitor and validate their backup systems—the first thing attackers target—ensuring recovery plans work when needed most.

-### Step 2: Build Digital Walls Between Your Systems
+### Step 2: Basic network segmentation goes a long way

 Think of your cloud infrastructure like a building.
 You wouldn't give someone with lobby access the ability to walk into the CEO's office, right?